 Left to right: Ian McCallum, Steve Grantley, Jake Burns, Ali McMordie

+In 2006, original bassist Ali McMordie returned to the fold, and the line-up has settled to the best ever; Jake Burns on lead vocals and guitar, Ali McMordie on bass, Ian McMallun on guitar, and Steve Grantley on drums.
 Though focused on their new material, they always play the old favorites at gigs.
 Jake said, "You have to strike a balance.
 The difficulty with a band like ourselves is to try not make it sound like a cabaret band.
 Obviously, it'd be very easy to go, 'Hey, here's another old one you may remember.'
 A lot of the old songs the audience greet like old friends.
 I suppose it's the same as any band that's been around for any length of time.
 And yes, there are nights that we don't particularly want to play "Alternative Ulster" or "Suspect Device" because we've heard them 'til they're coming out our ears.
 But there's always the possibility that somebody out there has never seen the band before, never heard them."

 Using the band’s rich musical legacy as a building block, the time has come to bring the newest chapter of the band’s music to the world.
 The new songs, penned over the last decade, show a definite musical growth in the band.
-Plans are to record and release the new material in early 2013.
+Plans are to record and release the new material in 2013.